evamh/Dynamic-Quest-Generation/Research weblog.md

 1. Development of the Unity game
 2. The research process for the GPT model integration (including fine-tuning and testing)

-I've decided to take this approach for the following reasons: the first is that throughout the development of this project, I also had unforeseen personal circumstances to contend with.
-As a result, I was only able to work on this project in chunks rather than continuously, and some weeks I had very little time to make progress.
-I was fortunate to receive an extenuating circumstances extension (EC) which allowed me the time I needed to focus on this project.

-The second reason is that this was a relatively large project in scope that divided naturally into the two categories above, each with their respective subcategories.
-As some weeks I was working on both parts, it feels more organic and coherent to the overall narrative to explain the process for each element independently.

 **Note**: all links and Unity Asset Store links used in the development of this project can be found at the end of this document.

 ## Inspiration